obfuscatedgenerated/ollieos_test_pkg/README.md

 ## Completing the package

 Once you have the final script ready to be published, you should then write the package info file.
-If you used the build system, these details will be generated automatically. **The package info file is shared across all versions of the package and does not change for each iteration.** It should be named `pkg.json` and take this format (example):
+If you used the build system, these details will be generated automatically from npm's `package.json`. **The package info file is shared across all versions of the package and does not change for each iteration.** It should be named `pkg.json` and take this format (example):

 ```json
 {